 The National Credit Union Administration (NCUA) supervises credit unions, which are nonprofit banks that their members run and own.
-There are about 5,000 credit unions in the U.S. economy today, although the typical credit union is small compared to most banks.
+There are over 6,000 credit unions in the U.S. economy, although the typical credit union is small compared to most banks.